mohamedaliznidi/the-book-of-bugs-n-charms/angular/services.md

 }
 ```

-## Dependency Injection
+## Dependency Injection Magic

-### Understanding Dependency Injection
+### Understanding Dependency Injection Sorcery

-Dependency Injection (DI) is a design pattern where dependencies are provided to a class rather than the class creating them itself.
-Angular has a built-in DI system that manages the creation and lifetime of service instances.
+Dependency Injection (DI) is a mystical design pattern where dependencies are provided to a class rather than the class creating them itself.
+Angular has a built-in DI magical system that manages the creation and lifetime of service instances.

 ### Provider Configuration